Cloudinnovates/angular2-mean-starter/README.md

 #### What?
 No Bower?
 No gulp?
 No grunt or whatever the hell the people use out there?
 No. Npm is fine for all the tasks that a lot of other **additional** tools can do.
 JavaScript and CSS dependencies are both installed by npm.
-The first ones are handled with browserify and the second ones imported from node_modules in the styles.less file. **TypeScript** is set to compile in es6 (so that I could avoid the installation of typings).
+The first ones are served by express and the second ones imported from node_modules in the styles.less file. **TypeScript** is set to compile in es5 and typings are installed properly in the public folder.
 <br />
 Here you won't find any testing packages (TDD, DDD etc.) as much as any other "necessary" tool, I thought that giving just the bare structure with this package, I'd make it more useful, so that you can compose it on your needs.